-Released in the early 70s this Tamiya Rufe kit was very nice for its time, and it can still provide the base for a fun build, resulting in a nice looking model, but its engineering and detail don't compare with more recent Tamiya kits.
+Released in the early 70s this 1/48th Tamiya A6M2-N Rufe kit was very nice for its time.
+Somewhat surprisingly, it can still provide the base for a fun build, resulting in a nice looking model, although its engineering and detail don't compare with recent Tamiya kits.

 Notable Kit Features: